najibabounasr/Berkley-Bootcamp---Risk-Return-Analysis-Program/README.md

 # Berkley-Bootcamp---Risk-Return-Analysis-Program
-A Risk-Return Analyzer focused on providing investors with information on: Performance , Volatility , Risk,  Risk-return profile,  Portfolio diversification
+A Risk-Return Analyzer focused on providing investors with information on: Performance , Volatility , Risk,  Risk-return profile, and Portfolio diversification.

 ---